-Writes the specified region of an audio track to a WAV file.
+Writes the specified region of an audio track (or a sample assigned to a pad) to a WAV file.

 The EXCHANGE, TIME COMP/EXP, PITCH CHANGE, and EXPORT commands can only be used on audio tracks.
 The remaining commands can be used on either audio tracks or pad tracks.

 Here are some ways in which you can use these editing commands.

-1 Erase unwanted regions
+1) Erase unwanted regions